craigharris98/pebble/README.md

 Issues:

-Ran into a problem triggering the pipeline either by commit into my repo branch or manually in the DevOPS web portal, as Microsoft have banned the use of "parallel jobs" until you fill out a form for their approval, making testing the IAC rather tricky..
+Ran into a problem triggering the pipeline either by commit into my repo branch or manually in the DevOPS web portal, as Microsoft have banned the use of paralell jobs until you fill out a form for their approval, making testing the IAC rather tricky..

 Linux agent - workaround for this, very similar to a Jenkins build-agent